 Uses of broccoli

-- Because of the color of the flower heads
+Different types of broccolis according to the color of their flower heads

 Broccoli production in the world